Thursday, May 14, 2026

 Surprisingly, Luke, in his Gospel and in Acts, shows traces of this habit, even though many scholars hypothesize that he was a gentile.

-If indeed Luke was a gentile, he may have unconsciously picked up the habit of parallelism through immersion in Semitic linguistic environment; or perhaps he deliberately used the structure in his writing.
+If indeed Luke was a gentile, he may have unconsciously picked up the habit of parallelism through immersion in a Semitic linguistic environment; or perhaps he deliberately used the structure in his writing.

 Other scholars suggest that Luke was not a gentile, but a Jew raised in a Greek-speaking community, perhaps in Syria.
 Many of these Hellenized Jews adopted lifestyles quite different from the Jews in Israel, and lifestyles quite similar to the Greeks and Romans.
 Yet they were exposed to the Tanakh, i.e., to the Old Testament, as they read the Septuagint.
 In this scenario, Luke would have picked up the habit of parallelism from the LXX.